The NBA Finals are missing familiar face in Lakers’ Phil Handy - News Break

 The NBA Finals are missing familiar face in Lakers’ Phil Handy

-One of the NBA's quiet, respected streaks came to an end this season when the Lakers were drummed out of the first round by the Phoenix Suns: Lakers assistant coach Phil Handy, 49, ended a streak of six straight Finals appearances, during which he won three rings with the Cleveland Cavaliers, the Toronto Raptors and, of course, Los Angeles.
-You will not find Handy, however, wallowing now that the streak has ended.www.lakers365.com
+Editor’s note: This is the Friday, July 9 edition of the Purple & Bold Lakers newsletter from reporter Kyle Goon.
+To receive the newsletter in your inbox, sign up here.
+One of the NBA’s quiet, respected streaks came to an end this season when the Lakers were drummed out of the first round of the playoffs by the Phoenix Suns: Lakers assistant coach Phil Handy, 49, ended a streak of six consecutive Finals appearances, during which he won three rings with the Cleveland Cavaliers, the Toronto Raptors and, of course, the Lakers.www.dailynews.com

 Comments / 0